-I am a Postdoctoral Research Associate at the Princeton Institute for International and Regional Studies and the Andlinger Center for Energy and the Environment at Princeton University.
+I am an Assistant Professor in the Department of Political Science at Texas A&M University.
+I was a Postdoctoral Research Associate at the Princeton Institute for International and Regional Studies and the Andlinger Center for Energy and the Environment at Princeton University during 2019 - 2020.
 In May 2019, I received a Ph.D. in Political Science from Columbia University.

 My research focuses on the political economy of development, environmental politics and policymaking, distributive politics, and statistical methods.
 My broader research agenda studies the politics of natural disasters, natural resource management, and climate change mitigation and adaptation in developing countries.